Japan's ANA orders passenger jets worth US$4.3b in Asia push

 But Japan has also resorted to major plane orders in the past to demonstrate a commitment to buying US goods in the ebb and flow of trade frictions, and the latest deal for Boeing's 737 MAX coincides with similar tensions now.

-Washington and Tokyo are discussing a potential trade pact, with Japan under pressure from US President Donald Trump's administration to cut its trade surplus with the United States.
+Washington and Tokyo are discussing a potential trade pact, with Japan under pressure from US President Donald Trump's administration to cut its trade surplus with the US.

-ANA, however, said it not been asked by the Japanese government to buy the Boeing jets.
+ANA, however, said that it not been asked by the Japanese government to buy the Boeing jets.

-Any interference would violate trade practices, US-based analyst Richard Aboulafia said, but added that "these are strange times, so who knows what goes on behind the scenes?"
+Any interference would violate trade practices, US-based analyst Richard Aboulafia said, but added: "These are strange times, so who knows what goes on behind the scenes?"
 Narrowbody deals tend to be less politicised than larger planes, he said.
+REUTERS